Bionetta: Efficient Client-Side Zero-Knowledge Machine Learning Proving

 \subsubsection{Efficiency Analysis for Bionetta}

 Let us now analyze the efficiency of the UltraGroth system.
-Consider the \Cref{table:ultragroth-complexity}.
-As can be seen, introducing the lookup check costs only $1$ additional pairing and an additional hashing operation.
+As can be seen, introducing the lookup check costs only 1 additional pairing and an additional hashing operation.
 The prover complexity in turn is reduced to $\mathcal{O}(2^{w+1} + \frac{bL}{w} + 4L)$ where $L$ is the number of range checks and $b$ is the field bitsize.
-Assymptotically, this gives $\mathcal{O}(N/\log N)$ complexity for $N=bL$.
+Asymptotically, this gives $\mathcal{O}(N/\log N)$ complexity for $N=bL$.

 The question, though, is which chunk parameter $w$ to choose.
 In other words, which value of $w$ minimizes the cost function $c(w;L) = 2^{w+1} + \frac{bL}{w}$ for the given integer $L$?
 The plot itself is visualized in \Cref{fig:chunk-size}.
 It seems that the best choice would be to pick $w$ around $18$ for the given $L$ values.
 However, we give a rigorous statement.